Explore

 Introduction

-A Local Law to amend the administrative code of the city of New York, in relation to violations of certain requirements for places of assembly
+A Local Law to amend the administrative code of the city of New York, in relation to seasonal enclosures for sidewalk cafes

 This Introduction was Referred to Comm by Council to the Committee on Transportation and Infrastructure